Mean curvature positivity and rational connectedness: Introduction

 for any $0<p<+\infty $.
 In particular,

 and

 \end{thm}

-The $L^{p}$-approximate critical Hermitian structure was firstly introduced by Daskalopoulos and Wentworth (\cite{DW}), and its existence plays a crucial role in proving the Atiyah-Bott-Bando-Siu conjecture (\cite{DW,Ja3,Sib,LZZ2}).
+In the K\"ahler case, the $L^{p}$-approximate critical Hermitian structure was first suggested by Daskalopoulos and Wentworth (\cite{DW}), and its existence plays a crucial role in proving the Atiyah-Bott-Bando-Siu conjecture (\cite{DW,Ja3,Sib,LZZ2}).
 It should be pointed out that, even in the K\"ahler case, our proof is new and very different from previous proofs, where they depend on the resolution of singularities theorem of Hironaka (\cite{Hi2}) and the Donaldson-Uhlenbeck-Yau theorem of reflexive sheaf by Bando and Siu (\cite{BS}).